SPLASH Workshop/Symposium Events 2021

 Dyninka: A FaaS Framework for Distributed Dataflow Applications

-Patrik Fortier, Frédéric Le Mouël ORCID logo, and Julien Ponge
+Patrik Fortier, Frédéric Le Mouël, and Julien Ponge

 (University of Lyon, France; INSA Lyon, France; Inria, France; CITI, France; Red Hat, France)